yash123wanth/apis-projects/README.md

 # apis-projects
-A code repo for java script
+A code repo for java script for api's